tlricherson/dataacademy/4-Visualization Literacy.md

 Skau, D., & Kosara, R. (2016, June).
 [Arcs, angles, or areas: individual data encodings in pie and donut charts](https://research.tableau.com/sites/default/files/Skau-EuroVis-2016.pdf).
 In Computer Graphics Forum (Vol. 35, No. 3, pp. 121-130).

 Walny, J., Huron, S., Perin, C., Wun, T., Pusch, R., & Carpendale, S. (2017).
 [Active Reading of Visualizations](http://ieeexplore.ieee.org/abstract/document/8017606/?reload=true).
 IEEE Transactions on Visualization and Computer Graphics.

+## Bunny trails ##
+Check out [Dear Data](http://www.dear-data.com/theproject), "a year-long, analog data drawing project by [Giorgia Lupi](https://twitter.com/giorgialupi) and [Stefanie Posavec](https://twitter.com/stefpos), two award-winning information designers living on different sides of the Atlantic.
+By collecting and hand drawing their personal data and sending it to each other in the form of postcards, they became friends."

+Visit the [Instagram](https://www.instagram.com/monachalabi/) feed of data editor [Mona Chalabi](https://twitter.com/MonaChalabi) for hand drawn charts on a variety of topics.
+Also, check out the work of [Catherine Madden](https://twitter.com/catmule) who integrates data, design, and drawing.